BunnyEarsLawyer/ROS/catkin_ws/Readme.txt

 How to check the package got recognized
 $ roscd my_package

+How to list ros packages and find a keyword
+$rospack list | grep khan_control

 //
 // If it doesn't work you need to source setup.bash from devel
 //